 Next, all you have to do is pour the heavy whipping cream into your large mixing bowl, add the powdered sugar, powdered milk, and vanilla.

-I don’t take the mixer all the way to high when I am making whipped cream.
-One of my little secrets is that the whipped cream is “creamier” when I mix it to completion on a lower speed.
+I don’t put the mixer all the way on high when I am making whipped cream.
+One of my little secrets is that the whipped cream is “creamier” when I mix it to completion at a lower speed.

 Plus, if you mix whipped cream too long, you end up with butter.
 Yeah, regular old butter.